NZHeaven/PS_365/README.md

 # PS_365
-One off script for Microsoft 365/Azure
+One off scripts for Microsoft 365/Azure